Grammar analysis: Where to begin¶

 Complements¶

-- Subject → is ...
+- Subject (predicative complement, often an adjective) → is ...

-- Object → Follows the direct object
+- Object complelement → Follows the direct object

 Adjuncts¶

-- Adverbial: About how/when/why something happens.
+- Adverbial: About where/when/why/how/how often something happens.

 - Nominal adjuncts: NP modifying another noun